 Integrity In An Organization: No matter what is the environment around you, it is always possible to maintain a brand of integrity. – Dr. APJ Abdul Kalam

-Integrity is one among the foremost necessary values of life – an essential ingredient for every workplace.
-Integrity ingrains a high sense of accountability which makes one auto answerable and responsible for one’s action, thought and deed.
+Integrity is one of the foremost necessary values of life – an essential ingredient for every workplace.
+Integrity ingrains a high sense of accountability which makes one auto answerable and responsible for one’s action, thought, and deed.

 Integrity describes the character of an individual who chooses to commit to honesty when he or she is faced with a situation between right and wrong.
 Being full of integrity must be a predominant trait.

 Any organization cannot be envisaged without employees that maintain high ethical values.
 The values practised by the employees determine how an organization is perceived from outside as such establishing and nurturing a compliance culture with integrity is required from all the stakeholders whether it be small or big.
 In the absence of integrity, the culture within the organization would always be at reputational risk and any prosperity cannot be sustainable.

 It is difficult to practice but saves from moral turpitude…

 One very interesting factor about integrity is that all want the other to be honest in all its dealings but when it is their turn to reciprocate, many of them think twice before dealing fairly.
 The measurement of the standard of integrity is the same for all and it should be a self-imposed standard of life as it begins from self and permeates through the entire system one is attached to.
 It is very easy to get lured to the preponderance of dishonest gains and manipulative profits more so when one is at a sensitive position in any organization.
 But, it is the value inherited, lessons learnt and wisdom practised in one’s life that lays a resonant impact on one’s personality and keeps one upright in all situations.

 Impact on organization and organizational behavior…..